LizardByte/Sunshine/docs/source/building/linux.rst

 Requirements
 ------------
 ..
-Warning:: Installing these dependencies may break your distribution.
+Danger:: Installing these dependencies may break your distribution.
 It is recommended to build in a virtual machine or to use the `Dockerfile builds`_ located in the `./scripts` directory.

 Debian Bullseye